Women's football in Argentina: Recent developments

-In recent years, UAI Urquiza has grown as one of the benchmarks in Argentine women's soccer, being on a par with Boca Juniors and River Plate in terms of tournaments won and players summoned to the selection.
-Other clubs such as Racing, La Plata Gymnastics, San Lorenzo, Workshops, Platense and Independiente have contributed on several occasions footballers to those selected from all categories.
+In recent years, UAI Urquiza has grown as one of the benchmarks in Argentine women's football, being on a par with Boca Juniors and River Plate in terms of tournaments won and players summoned to the selection.
+Other clubs such as Racing, Gimnasia y Esgrima LP, San Lorenzo, Talleres, Platense and Independiente have contributed on several occasions footballers to those selected from all categories.

 As of 2022, no club indirectly affiliated with the AFA has been able to participate in official tournaments.
 No Argentine team managed to reach the final of the Copa Libertadores and there is still a marked difference between the clubs based in Buenos Aires (especially Boca and River) and clubs based elsewhere in the country.

 The Pioneras del Fútbol Femenino association, founded by Lucila Sandoval, is one of the main organisations promoting women's football in Argentina.

-According to a report from the International Soccer Congress, women's soccer was the sporting activity with the highest growth worldwide during the 2010s.
-For its part, the Argentine Women's Soccer Association (AFFAR) estimates that around one million women practice soccer. discipline in the national territory.
-There has also been a very notable increase in the opening of female soccer schools, only in the city of Buenos Aires there would be more than fifty while in Buenos Aires suburbs would exceed one hundred.
+According to a report from the International Football Congress, women's football was the sporting activity with the highest growth worldwide during the 2010s.
+For its part, the Argentine Women's Football Association (AFFAR) estimates that around one million women practice football. discipline in the national territory.
+There has also been a very notable increase in the opening of female football schools, only in the city of Buenos Aires there would be more than fifty while in Buenos Aires suburbs would exceed one hundred.
 The age range of the women who go to these establishments would vary mainly between four and forty years.